Bayfront Park: History

 The park began construction in 1924 under the design plans of Warren Henry Manning and officially opened in March 1925.
 Beginning in 1980, it underwent a major redesign by Japanese-American modernist artist and landscape architect, Isamu Noguchi.
 Today, Bayfront Park is maintained by the Bayfront Park Management Trust, a limited agency of the city of Miami, Florida.

 Bayfront Park is bordered on the north by Bayside Marketplace and the Kaseya Center, on the south by Chopin Plaza, on the west by Biscayne Boulevard and on the east by Biscayne Bay.
-Bayfront Park is host to many large events such as the New Year's ball drop, Christmas celebrations, concerts, the Bayfront Park Amphitheater, the Tina Hills Pavilion, as well as boat tours around Biscayne Bay.
+Bayfront Park is host to many large events such as the New Year's ball drop at the InterContinental Miami, Christmas celebrations, concerts, the Bayfront Park Amphitheater, and the Tina Hills Pavilion, as well as boat tours around Biscayne Bay.

 Seven blocks north is Bayfront Park's partner park, the 30 acre Museum Park, location of the Pérez Art Museum Miami and Phillip and Patricia Frost Museum of Science.

 In June 2020, the park's Ponce de Leon and Christopher Columbus statues were vandalized, though it was announced that they would not be removed.

 Site of assassination of Anton Cermak

-On February 15, 1933, Chicago Mayor Anton Cermak was shot three times in the chest and mortally wounded while shaking hands with President-elect Franklin D. Roosevelt in front of Bayfront Park by assassin Giuseppe Zangara.
-Along with Cermak, who died of his wounds 19 days later, four other people were hit by the gunman, one of whom also died.
-A serious debate has ensued as to whether Zangara had been actually trying to assassinate Cermak, presumed to have been killed by accident, instead of Roosevelt, however no firm evidence has been found out to prove this theory.
+On February 15, 1933, Chicago mayor Anton Cermak was shot three times in the chest and mortally wounded while shaking hands with President-elect Franklin D. Roosevelt in front of Bayfront Park by assassin Giuseppe Zangara.
+Along with Cermak, who died of his wounds 19 days later on March 6, 1933 (two days after the inauguration of FDR), four other people were hit by the gunman.
+A serious debate has ensued as to whether Zangara had been actually trying to assassinate Cermak, presumed to have been killed by accident, instead of Roosevelt, however no firm evidence has been found to prove this theory.

-Columbus Statue
+Columbus statue

 A bronze statue of Christopher Columbus was placed in the park in 1952, donated by the city's Italian-American community.
 The statue itself was sculpted by Count Vittorio di Colbertaldo of Verona, one of Benito Mussolini’s hand picked ceremonial bodyguards known as the “Black Musketeers.”
-Colbertaldo doubled as the Musketeers's sculptor, producing statues which commemorated the organization.
+Colbertaldo doubled as the Musketeers' sculptor, producing statues which commemorated the organization.
 On June 10, 2020 the Columbus statue at Bayfront Park was vandalized with red paint, attempting to symbolize spilt blood.
 The action was carried out by individuals protesting the murder of George Floyd and police brutality.

-A second Columbus statue, by Colbertaldo, was installed at Coit Tower in Pioneer Park in San Francisco, in 1957, and removed in June, 2020.
+A second Columbus statue by Colbertaldo was installed at Coit Tower in Pioneer Park in San Francisco, in 1957, and removed in June, 2020.